NathanVaughn/nathanv.me/content/work-experience/collins-aerospace/index.md

 This system allowed operators to control the air-to-air refueling boom of the KC-46 while sitting comfortably at the front of the aircraft with more situational awareness.
-The operators wore 3D glasses with the primary display being 3D to get depth-perception.
+The operators wore 3D glasses with the primary display being 3D to get depth perception.

 I was able to build a small mockup of this system in our lab with 2 Logitech joysticks, a [desktop 5-axis robot](https://dorna.ai/), and some Python code.
-This proved invaluable for small scale tests without needing to use the facilities at the Air Force Research Lab.
+This proved invaluable for small-scale tests without needing to use the facilities at the Air Force Research Lab.

 Finally, at the end of my co-op, I co-invented a system with the aforementioned